eduardoltorres/minimaless/_pages/contact.md

 My name is Eduardo and I am a web developer.

-I build web pages and web applications using HTML/CSS and JavaScript.
+I build web pages and web applications using HTML/CSS, JavaScript, React, and other technologies.
 I blog to inspire aspiring self-taught web developers.

 _Contact me:_